ondemandenv/ondemandenv.github.io/articles/dependency-hell-architectural-necessity.md

 }
 ```

-**The exponential trap**: n domains = n² potential conflicts.
-At 5 domains, that's 25 conflict combinations to debug.
+**The coordination trap**: More domains means more potential conflicts.
+Every dependency upgrade becomes a coordination exercise across teams.

 ---